igorkll/syslbuild/README.md

 ### what should I choose syslbuild or Gnubox maker?
 syslbuild is a low-level utility where you describe the system build yourself and can thoroughly control all partitions and files
+gnubox maker is a high-level GUI program for creating kiosks and application linux systems. the main use case is single application linux

 ## build process
 you create a folder and in it a json file with a description of the project